Kate-Maina/Group-2-Capstone-Project/README.md

 # Business Understanding

 Thrift store chains in Kenya face significant challenges in managing inventory, staffing, and cash flow due to reliance on manual, reactive sales planning.
 Without reliable forecasts, managers often depend on intuition to make restocking and staffing decisions, leading to either overstocking or stockouts that affect profitability.
+*Can predictive modeling provide more accurate and actionable sales forecasts than traditional intuition-based planning methods used by thrift store managers?*

 ## Problem Statement